causeImCloudy/cyberpatriotwiki/curriculum/other/scripting-and-programming/basics-of-python.md

 ---
-title: Advanced Usage of Python
+title: The Basics of Python
 description:
 published: true
-tags: curriculum, other, programming
+tags: curriculum, other, scripting-and-programming
 editor: markdown
 ---